INRS: Key OSH player in France

 When acquiring and disseminating knowledge and transforming it into solutions, INRS uses its cross-disciplinary resources to spread OSH culture as widely as possible and to offer practical tools.
 Recognition and compensation for occupational accidents and diseases and the follow-up of medical files is not part of INRS’s missions but that of Social Security.

-INRS has about 600 staff members skilled in various professions and disciplines: engineers, physicians, ergonomists, legal advisors, information specialists, etc. They lend their expertise to other prevention partners such as national and regional Social Security services, occupational health services, companies and employees themselves.
+INRS has about 580 staff members skilled in various professions and disciplines: engineers, physicians, ergonomists, legal advisors, information specialists, training managers, etc. They lend their expertise to other prevention partners such as national and regional Social Security services, occupational health services, companies and employees themselves.

-To carry out its missions, INRS has two centres: its head office in Paris (about 200 people) and a research centre in Nancy (about 400 people).
-INRS has been ISO 9001 certified since December 2009.
-Certification covers all of our activities, both at the Paris centre and at the Nancy centre.
+To carry out its missions, INRS has two centres: its head office in Paris (about 200 people) and a research center in Nancy (about 380 people).

 INRS Identity card

 - Non-profit organisation under the aegis of Social Security